nrwl/nx-apollo-angular-example/README.md

 `ng generate @nrwl/angular:library feature-sets --style css`

 ## Setup Angular Code Generation
-We’ll take advantage of a tool called GraphQL Code Generator to make development of our data-access library a little faster.
-As always, first we install dependencies:
+A tool called GraphQL Code Generator makes the development of your data-access library faster.
+As always, install dependencies first:

 `npm install --save-dev @graphql-codegen/cli @graphql-codegen/typescript-operations @graphql-codegen/typescript-apollo-angular`

-We’ll need to create some queries and mutations for the frontend to consume GraphQL.
-Create a folder named `graphql` in your data-access library with a file inside called operations.graphql:
+You need to create some GraphQL queries and mutations for the frontend to consume.
+Create a folder named `graphql` in your `data-access` library with a file inside called `operations.graphql`:

 ```
 # libs/data-access/src/lib/graphql/operations.graphql